Skip to content

 // 外部中断向量从此开始 ...

-When an exception occurs, the Cortex-M processor automatically saves the values of eight registers on the current stack: R0, R1, R2, R3, R12, LR, PC, and xPSR.
-This operation is called "Stacking," and it is done entirely in hardware without you needing to write any context-saving code.
-When exception handling is complete and the return instruction is executed, the processor automatically restores these eight registers from the stack ("Unstacking").
+When an exception occurs, the Cortex-M processor automatically saves the values of eight registers on the current stack: R0, R1, R2, R3, R12, LR (Return Address), PC (Program Counter), and xPSR (Program Status Register).
+This operation is called "stacking" and is completed automatically by the hardware; we do not need to write any code to manually save the context.
+When the exception handler finishes and executes the return instruction, the processor automatically restores these eight registers from the stack ("unstacking").

-This design means your interrupt service routine is just a normal C function—you do not need to add special qualifiers like __irq (that was the approach in the ARM7TDMI era), and the compiler does not need to generate special prologue and epilogue code.
-Compared to the ARM7TDMI era where you had to write your own register save/restore code, the Cortex-M approach is incredibly clean.
+This design means that our interrupt service routine is essentially a standard C function.
+We do not need special modifiers like __irq (a practice from the ARM7TDMI era), and the compiler does not need to generate special prologue or epilogue code.
+Compared to the ARM7TDMI days, where we had to write assembly code to save and restore registers ourselves, the Cortex-M approach is incredibly clean.

-But there is an easy pitfall here: if your stack space is insufficient (for example, if the stack allocated for a particular interrupt is too small), the stacking operation will trigger another exception—and handling that exception also requires stacking—resulting in a cascading stack overflow that ultimately triggers a HardFault.
+However, there is a pitfall to watch out for: if the stack space is insufficient (for example, if the stack allocated for a specific interrupt is too small), the stacking operation will trigger another exception—and handling this new exception also requires stacking.
+The result is a chain reaction of stack overflows that eventually triggers a HardFault.
 Therefore, reasonable stack size planning is crucial in Cortex-M development.
-We generally recommend reserving at least 512 bytes for the main stack, and if running an RTOS, each thread stack also needs at least 256 bytes.
+It is generally recommended to reserve at least 512 bytes for the main stack, and if running an RTOS, each thread stack also needs at least 256 bytes.

-ARM Cortex-M supports configurable interrupt priorities.
-Each interrupt source has a priority register where a smaller value means a higher priority.
-Cortex-M3 supports up to 256 priority levels (8-bit width), but in actual implementations, most chips only use the upper 4 bits—meaning the number of priority levels you can actually use might only be 16 (this is the case for STM32F1/F4).
+The ARM Cortex-M supports configurable interrupt priorities.
+Each interrupt source has a priority register where a smaller numerical value indicates a higher priority.
+The Cortex-M3 supports up to 256 priority levels (8-bit width), but in actual implementations, most chips only use the upper 4 bits.
+This means the number of priority levels actually available to us might only be 16 (this is the case for STM32F1/F4).

-Priority grouping splits the 8-bit priority register into two parts: the upper bits are the "Preemption Priority," and the lower bits are the "Sub-priority."
-A higher preemption priority interrupt can preempt a lower preemption priority interrupt that is currently being handled (nested interrupts), while the sub-priority only determines which of two interrupts with the same preemption priority gets handled first.
-CMSIS provides NVIC_SetPriorityGrouping() and NVIC_SetPriority() to configure these.
-If you are just starting out, using the default 4-bit preemption + 0-bit sub-priority grouping is fine; wait until you need fine-grained control before diving into this.
+Priority grouping splits the 8-bit priority register into two parts: the high bits are the "preemption priority," and the low bits are the "subpriority."
+An interrupt with a higher preemption priority can interrupt a lower priority interrupt that is currently being handled (nested interrupts), while the subpriority only determines which interrupt is processed first when they have the same preemption priority.
+CMSIS provides NVIC_SetPriorityGrouping() and NVIC_SetPriority() to configure these settings.
+If we are just getting started, using the default grouping of 4 bits for preemption priority and 0 bits for subpriority is sufficient; we can worry about fine-tuning later when necessary.

-Step 6 — Connecting This Knowledge to Writing C Code
+Step Six—Connecting This Knowledge to Writing C Code

 Calling Conventions and Function Design

-As mentioned earlier, AAPCS dictates that the first four arguments are passed through R0-R3.
-The direct impact on C function design is: if you can control the function signature, try to keep the argument count to four or fewer, and avoid passing large structs.
-A common practice is to trim the parameters of frequently called hot-path functions to four or fewer, giving the compiler maximum room for optimization.
+As mentioned earlier, AAPCS specifies that the first four arguments are passed through R0-R3.
+The direct impact of this on C function design is: if we can control the function signature, we should try to keep the number of parameters to four or fewer and avoid passing large structures.
+A common practice is to streamline the parameters of frequently called "hot path" functions to four or fewer, giving the compiler maximum room for optimization.

 volatile and Register Access

-The volatile keyword is almost omnipresent in embedded programming—every hardware register mapping pointer needs to be qualified with volatile.
-The reason is that compiler optimizations assume memory values will not "change on their own," but hardware register values can be modified at any time by external events (DMA transfer complete, peripheral state changes). volatile tells the compiler, "Always actually read this address, do not cache the value."
+In embedded programming, the volatile keyword is almost everywhere—every pointer mapping to a hardware register must be marked volatile.
+The reason is that compiler optimizations assume memory values will not "change on their own," but hardware register values can be modified by external events (DMA transfer completion, peripheral status changes) at any time. volatile tells the compiler, "Every time, actually read from this address and do not cache the value."

 /// @brief 典型的寄存器映射访问模式